Ou Medicine

 The correct answer is

 These symptoms may occur first in the area where the rash will appear.
-Usually the area first becomes painful or has a tingling or burning sensation.
+Often the area first becomes painful or has a tingling or burning feeling.
 Other early symptoms may include fever, chills, headache, or upset stomach.
 After several days, a rash similar to chickenpox appears.
-The rash may occur in a band on one side of the waist, on one side of the trunk, or on one side of the face.
-But, although the rash of chickenpox doesn't hurt, the rash of shingles often is quite painful.
+The rash may occur in a band on 1 side of the waist, on 1 side of the trunk, or on 1 side of the face.
+A chickenpox rash doesn't hurt.
+But a shingles rash often is quite painful.

 A.